 Their subjects sent to wreak revenge before they’ve lost the eye.

-A Belgian nun or missile scare, the details matter not;
+A threatened nun or missile scare, the details matter not;

 McGuffins these, a strained device, to push along the plot.